nioo-knaw/epiGBS2/README.md

 	- {sample}_trimmed_filt_merged.1_bismark_bt2_pe_splitting_report.txt: Shows stats of the methylation calling.
 Is summarized in the multiQC file

 - snp_calling:
-	- {sample}.vcf.gz : Per sample SNP calls for all sites in the genome, in vcf format.
-	- {sample}.vcf.gz.csi : index file for the per sample vcf file
+	- masked.bam: Input file for freebayes.
+Can be used to run any SNP_caller supporting multicohort SNP_calling
-	- snp.vcf.gz: combined file containing all individuals.
-Only contains site with atleast one occurence of an Alt allele, and for which the reference base is not N
+	- snp.vcf.gz: combined file containing all SNPs for all individuals.
 - multiQC_report_data: Directory containing all log and intermediary files that are created by MultiQC
 - fastqc: Directory containing individual FastQC reports is summarized in the multiQC report
 - log: Directory containing log-files.
 Is summarized in the multiQC report